emskopp2/documentation/manual/en/admin/views/categories.md

 ## Deleting a category

-- deleting is only allowed, if there is no document in the category or in any of its subcategories
+Deleting a category is only permitted if there is no document in this category or in one of its subcategories.